HarrisonAllen/neuromodular-wiki/_pages/gui/using/modules.md

     * If the module is disconnected, the controller will turn red such as Module 3.P on the right.
 The [module's graph](#module-graphs) will also turn red.
 3. **Battery Percentage** - Shows the approximate battery percentage remaining on the module.
     * You can hover over the icon for a more detailed percentage and battery voltage measurement.
+    * The battery percentage is updated every 5 seconds.
 4. **Reset** - Resets the module
 5. **Stop Everything** - Stops every pin on the module.
 6. **Open Config** - Opens a saved module config file.